 The Company's shareholders may put forth proposals at an annual general meeting of the Company's shareholders by written notice of those proposals being submitted by shareholders, addressed to the Company Secretary at the principal executive offices of the Company.
 In order for a shareholder to put a proposal before the Company's shareholders, such shareholder must (a) be a member of record on both the date of giving of the notice by such shareholder and the record date for the determination of members entitled to vote at such meeting and (b) comply with the notice requirements, in each case, as specified in the Articles of Association.
 The notice requirements include requirements regarding the timing of delivery of the notice as well as the contents of such notice.
-The detailed procedures for the notice requirements vary depending on whether the proposal constitutes an ordinary resolution or a special resolution or whether the proposal constitutes an ordinary resolution or whether the proposal relates to a nomination for election of a Director.
+The detailed procedures for the notice requirements vary depending on whether the proposal constitutes an ordinary resolution or a special resolution or whether the proposal relates to a nomination for election of a Director.
+The procedures for shareholders to propose a person for election as a Director is available on the Company's website.
 The procedures for shareholders to put forward proposals at an annual general meeting are also available upon request, from the Company Secretary at the principal executive offices of the Company as stated below: